 For three years in a row we were honored with awards for best web sites in the United States for community media organizations with budgets under $300,000.
 In 2016 we were awarded Best Overall Excellence in PEG Access within our budget range.

-Our staff has held leadership positions and participated in national arts organizations such as the ACM, NAMAC, NATOA, and NTEN, and statewide organizations like the Massachusetts Production Coalition and Mass Access.
+Our staff has held leadership positions and participated in national arts organizations such as the ACM, NAMAC, NATOA, and NTEN, and statewide organizations like the Massachusetts Production Coalition and Mass Access, and local coalitions like the Northampton Prevention Coalition.
 We have been and are pioneers in our region for integrating, collaborating, and expanding the concept of how community media is defined.

 We are independent hyperlocal media.